smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 - **Model**: A [Smithy Model](https://awslabs.github.io/smithy/1.0/spec/core/model.html), usually pertaining to the one in use by the customer.
 - **Runtime crate**: A crate existing within the `rust-runtime/` folder.
-- **Service**: A trait defined in the [`tower-service` crate][tower_service::Service].
+- **Service**: The [tower::Service](https://docs.rs/tower-service/latest/tower_service/trait.Service.html) trait.
 The lowest level of abstraction we deal with when making HTTP requests.
 Services act directly on data to transform and modify that data.
 A Service is what eventually turns a request into a response.
 - **Layer**: Layers are a higher-order abstraction over services that is used to compose multiple services together, creating a new service from that combination.
 Nothing prevents us from manually wrapping services within services, but Layers allow us to do it in a flexible and generic manner.
 Layers don't directly act on data but instead can wrap an existing service with additional functionality, creating a new service.
 Layers can be thought of as middleware. *NOTE: The use of [Layers can produce compiler errors] that are difficult to interpret and defining a layer requires a large amount of boilerplate code.*
 - **Potentially sensitive**: Data that _could_ be bound to a sensitive field of a structure, for example [HTTP Binding Traits](#http-binding-traits).